learn-co-curriculum/phase-3-hashketball/README.md

 Let's zoom back out again and run _all_ the tests.
 Many tests fail, but the good news is that the three tests in the "`game_hash`" example are _passing_.

-With these Process Tips in your toolbox, you should be able to get to a valid NDS.
-Congratulations!
-That's the first ⅓ of the work done!
+That means we have a _correct_ and _syntactically valid_ NDS to work with.
+That means we can start building the methods that the tests demand.
+We're ready for Step 2!

-### Step 2: Building Methods
+## Step 2: Building Methods

 At this point you're where you were with earlier labs.
 You were given an NDS and then needed to process it to product _insights_.
-Since you have a thorough understanding of the NDS (you wrote it, after all), let's review some strategies for processing the NDS into _insights_.
+Since you have a thorough understanding of the NDS (you wrote it, after all), we don't need to review things like using `pp` to "pretty-print" the NDS.
+We can pick up on our process from where we need to start processing the NDS into _insights_.

 1. Ensure you can read data out of the NDS with simple, basic `[]` calls
 2. Wrap basic code that "reaches into" the NDS in methods that have friendly